the1lab/1lab/src/Data/Set/Projective.lagda.md

 The following proof is adapted from [@Kraus-Escardó-Coquand-Altenkirch:2016].

 We will start with the reverse direction.
 Suppose that every proposition is set projective, and let $A$ be a set.
-The truncation of $A$ is a propositon, and the constant family $\| A \| \to A$ is a set-indexed family, so projectivity of $\| A \|$ directly gives us split support.
+The truncation of $A$ is a propositton, and the constant family $\| A \| \to A$ is a set-indexed family, so projectivity of $\| A \|$ directly gives us split support.